samsquire/ideas4/README.md

 We can sort variable use and automatically insert Object.notify Object.wait at points we need our memory to be visible to other processes.
 These joins before a shared variable is used represent synchronization points.

+I propose a cas sort algorithm to maintain order between an arbitrary number of readers and writers.

 # 42. Direct concurrency and static scheduling